archivist/archivist/README.md

 Archivist Writer protects every request using Archivists [Auth API]().

+In the current Archivist platform we use a classical locking approach to avoid concurrent editing hazards.
+E.g. every document has version number, if your document version isn't equal to server one you'll not be able to save it.

 You can connect any external data storage for referencing, basicly you just need to expose it as JSON REST API.
 Archivist as platform use [special set of managers for managing data]().
 Archivist Writer is built on top of [Substance library](https://github.com/substance/substance).
 It's available as part of [Archivist Core]().